top of page

 Here’s how to whip up this comforting stew:

 1. Prep the Base: In a large pot, heat olive oil over medium heat.
-Add onion and carrot, cooking for 6-8 minutes until soft.
+Add the onion and carrot, cooking for 6-8 minutes until they are soft.

 2. Add Garlic and Mushrooms: Stir in garlic for 1 minute, then add mushrooms.
 Cook for 7-9 minutes until they shrink and brown.